aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 If we continue exploring the "Central Storage" section of the PRO API in the library ``AimmProLibrary``, we see that there are also functions to create folders and to delete files and folders.

-In this section, we’ve illustrated the use of the AIMMS PRO storage from within an AIMMS WinUI application.
+In this section, we have illustrated the use of the AIMMS PRO storage from within an AIMMS WinUI application.
 We build on this knowledge in the next section, where we illustrate how to use the AIMMS PRO storage in a WebUI application.

 Exchanging files for an AIMMS WebUI app
 --------------------------------------------------